discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 **Precast**
 * Cast <Skill name="Ordersfromabove"/> for <Boon name="Alacrity"/> and <Skill name="Renewingwave"/> to blast <Boon name="Might"/>, take the mistlock and repeat.
 The two casts of <Skill name="Ordersfromabove"/> overlap and grant twice the duration of <Boon name="Alacrity"/>.
 You can use <Skill name="DroptheHammer"/> for an additional  <Boon name="Might"/> blast if needed.
-* After the introduction of templates it is recommended to precast using equipment with higher boon duration.
+* After the introduction of templates, it is recommended to precast using equipment with higher boon duration.

 **100 - 75%**